tradej/content/tools/devassistant/tutorial.md

 order: 1
 ---

-Assuming you have DevAssistant and the assistants installed, let's try out kickstarting the development with some concrete examples in various languages.
+Assuming you have DevAssistant and the assistants installed, let us try out kickstarting the development with some concrete examples in various languages.
 Mind you that each language has different needs, so the assistants for Python look a little different than those for Perl.

-In these tutorials, we'll use the command-line interface, but the usage of the GUI is identical.
+In these tutorials, we will use the command-line interface, but the usage of the GUI is identical.
 However, at the moment, we discourage using the GUI for these reasons.

 ## Getting started with Flask

-Flask is a lightweight but robust Python web server, and it's perfect for creating a simple, mostly static home page.
-If you want something bigger, you can try Django—we've got an assistant for that too.
+Flask is a lightweight but robust Python web server, and it is perfect for creating a simple, mostly static home pages.
+If you want something bigger, you can try Django—we have got an assistant for that too.

-Let's go through some steps to find out how you can create and customize the
+Let us go through some steps to find out how you can create and customize the
 project:

     da create python flask --help